francescoo22/masters-thesis/chapters/2-Background.typ

 // TODO: Read better these summaries and modify them (AIG)

+// TODO: Double check
-// TODO: cite book aliasing
+// TODO: cite book aliasing also here?

 Aliasing refers to the situation where a data location in memory can be accessed through different symbolic names in the program.
 Thus, changing the data through one name inherently leads to a change when accessed through the other name as well.
 This can happen due to several reasons such as pointers, references, multiple arrays pointing to the same memory location etc.